bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-Would it be possible for Bactester to distinguish between different types of bacteria if a respective reagent is developed?
+Would it be possible for BACTESTER to distinguish between different types of bacteria if a respective reagent is developed?

 +